kuzzleio/koncorde/lib/README.md

 - `storage.subfilters` provides a bidirectional link between a subfilter, its associated filters, and its associated conditions
 - `storage.conditions` provides a link between a condition and its associated subfilters.
 It also contains the condition's value

-Once stored, filters are indexed:

-- `storage.foPairs` regroups all conditions associated to a field-operand pair.
+Once stored, filters are indexed in the `storage.foPairs` structure, regrouping all conditions associated to a field-operand pair.
 It means that, for instance, all "equals" condition on a field "field" are regrouped and stored together.
 The way these values are stored closely depends on the corresponding operand (for instance, "range" operands use a specific augmented AVL tree, while geospatial operands use a R\* tree)
-- `storage.testTables` is the index allowing to efficiently track how many conditions a given subfilter has validated.
-This structure is the most important part of the matching mechanism (performance-wise) as it allows to very quickly check if a subfilter is completely matched and what filters should be returned for a given document.

 ## Matching